-Irfan joins the Mayor's Fund as the Programs and Policy Associate after serving as the Financial Literacy Coordinator at the Arab-American Family Support Center (AAFSC), a nonprofit organization that provides culturally competent social services to recently arrived immigrants.
-Irfan joined AAFSC in 2014 as a Development Assistant, where he composed grant proposals for the Adult Education, Legal, Youth and Anti-Violence programs.
+Irfan serves as the Senior Programs and Policy Manager at the Mayor's Fund to Advance New York City.
+Irfan manages the New York City Soccer Initiative and oversees a diverse array of public-private partnerships.
+Prior to joining the Mayor's Fund in 2016 as the Programs and Policy Associate, Irfan served as the Financial Literacy Coordinator at the Arab-American Family Support Center (AAFSC), a nonprofit organization that provides culturally competent social services to recently arrived immigrants.
+Irfan joined AAFSC in 2014 as a Development Assistant, where he composed grant proposals for several direct service programs.
 He also successfully fundraised and designed the first-ever financial literacy initiative called, the Financial Revitalization through Economic Empowerment project, which provides personal economic planning courses and coaching services for immigrants and survivors of domestic violence.
 Previously, he worked for a variety of nonprofit organizations that specialize in areas of international education, interfaith relations, and global peace and security.
 Irfan is a graduate of Manhattan College and currently resides in Manhattan.